Dan J. Harkey

 Reasons that borrowers prefer loans from private sources rather than banks may include the following:

-Speed-some transactions require super quick closing, such as a week or two
+Speedy transactions require super quick closing, such as a week or two

 Borrower credit problems such as payment history, unverifiable income stream, old foreclosures, write-downs, bankruptcy, divorce, judgment liens,

-Partnership breakdowns or dissolutions, tax liens, poor debt-coverage ratios
+Partnership's breakdowns or dissolutions, tax liens, poor debt-coverage ratios

-Property Condition-disrepair, excess vacancy, partially complete, fix-and-flips, ground-up construction, entitlements in process
+Property Condition: disrepair, excess vacancy, partially complete, fix-and-flips, ground-up construction, entitlements in process

 Cashouts and subordinate financing are acceptable.
 Subordinate funding refers to a second mortgage or other junior lien on a property, not the primary loan, but in a subordinate recorded position.
 A Junior Lien can be a helpful option for borrowers who need additional funds but want to keep their first mortgage.